0yech/42_piscine_kickstart/README.md

 If you never did code before, do some research and find out what variables are, what if statements are.
 Here's one great book that can help you out (CHAPTER 3) : [Beej's guide to C Programming](https://beej.us/guide/bgc/pdf/bgc_usl_c_1.pdf)

-I can't recommand this book enough, it talks to you as if it was a conversation.
-It helped me during my entire Piscine, It doesn't use many external functions which are forbidden at 42 and goes into great technical details when needed.
+I can't recommend this book enough.
+It talks to you as if it was a conversation.
+It helped me during my entire Piscine.
+It doesn't use many external functions which are forbidden at 42 and goes into great technical details when needed.

 **Remember.. no printf, no ```for``` loops, no unauthorized functions or libraries**, you can use printf(); for testing as long as you remove it before uploading your projects.